 Are some parts of the application weighted more than others?

-No single component in the application is more or less important than any other.
+We have a holistic review process and carefully consider every section of your application; no single component is more or less important than any other.
 Each applicant is evaluated as a whole.

 Does MIT let applicants apply as a couple?